chrisnajman/grid-flexbox-page-layouts/README.md

 - `100dvh` (with `100vh` as fallback) set on `.main-layout` for 100% page height.
   - (Avoids setting 100% height on `html, body` which can cause problems on mobile.)

+### Update 14/11/2023

+A bug causing an accessible table with a scrolling containers to fail when using the `grid` page layout, has been fixed and the result placed and documented on the accompanying Git Pages website.
+See [Page Layout (Grid) with Scrollable Table](https://chrisnajman.github.io/grid-flexbox-page-layouts/grid-scroll.html)

 ## Testing

 - Tested on: